Tin Machine 1991-1992 “It’s My Life” World Tour Era

 🏛️ Victory Music HQ

-🗒️ Note: The haunting ballad ‘Amlapura’ is released as a single in select territories.
-It fails to chart, serving as a quiet and overlooked coda to the band’s recording career.
-By this time, Bowie was already fully engaged in promoting his upcoming solo work.
+🗒️ Notes: The atmospheric ballad ‘Amlapura’ is released as a single in limited territories.
+It fails to make an impact on the charts, serving as a quiet and largely overlooked coda to the band’s recording career as Bowie fully transitions into his 1990s solo era.